Alsfeld: Alsfeld's golden age

-In the 16th century, the citizen's creativity brought about a “golden age” in architecture and design, resulting in the erection of the town hall (1512–1516), the wine house (1538) and the wedding house (1564–1571) – all unique buildings.
-The many half-timbered buildings, which are still in existence today, are what make the market place so singularly attractive.
-Together with the medieval streets and their typical character, the city is regarded as the jewel in the crown of the upper Hessian cities.
+Architecture was erected in the 16th century within the town, including the town hall (1512-1516), wine house (1538), and wedding house (1564-1571).
+Half-timbered buildings are found in the marketplace and streets around it; many of these have survived from the medieval period and early modern age.

 Whereas the geographical position of Alsfeld had been to its advantage, it also led to its demise.
 The city was centred on important trade routes and the following 30 Years War (1618–1648) resulted in plunder (1622), starvation (1626), plague (1635), occupation (1640 and 1643–1646) and the destruction of 226 residential buildings and 80 cottages (1646).
 By 1648 only 1120 people were still living in the city (mainly women and children).
 The economic and social fall of the city created a population of struggling smallholders, active in crafts and trades and also agriculture.
 Many of the fine buildings fell into disrepair.